tamarakaufler/go-limiter/README.md

 ## Input
 The CLI accepts the following flags:

-  -requests ...... number of requests
+  - requests ...... number of requests
-  -limit ......... number of miliseconds to limit the requests -burst ......... number of requests allowed not to be limited -burstrepeat ... how often to repeat the burst (in seconds)
+  - limit ......... number of miliseconds to limit the requests
+  - burst ......... number of requests allowed not to be limited
+  - burstrepeat ... how often to repeat the burst (in seconds)

 ## Usage